habibcomsats/NVFlare/CONTRIBUTING.md

 ## Introduction

-Welcome to NVIDIA FLARE!
+Welcome to [BLINDED] FLARE!
 We're excited you're here and want to contribute.
-This documentation is intended for individuals and institutions interested in contributing to NVIDIA FLARE.
+This documentation is intended for individuals and institutions interested in contributing to [BLINDED] FLARE.
-NVIDIA FLARE is an open-source project and, as such, its success relies on its community of contributors willing to keep improving it.
+[BLINDED] FLARE is an open-source project and, as such, its success relies on its community of contributors willing to keep improving it.
 Your contribution will be a valued addition to the code base;
 we simply ask that you read this page and understand our contribution process, whether you are a seasoned open-source contributor or whether you are a first-time contributor.

 ### Communicate with us

-We are happy to talk with you about your needs for NVIDIA FLARE and your ideas for contributing to the project.
+We are happy to talk with you about your needs for [BLINDED] FLARE and your ideas for contributing to the project.
 One way to do this is to create an issue discussing your thoughts.
 It might be that a very similar feature is under development or already exists, so an issue is a great starting point.

 ## The contribution process